fogleman/hmm/README.md

 The heightmap can be inverted with the `--invert` flag.
 This is useful for [lithophanes](https://en.wikipedia.org/wiki/Lithophane).

+### Normal Maps

+A full resolution [normal map](https://en.wikipedia.org/wiki/Normal_mapping) can be generated with the `--normal-map` argument.
+This will save a normal map as an RGB PNG to the specified path.
+This is useful for rendering higher resolution bumps and details while using a lower resolution triangle mesh.

 ### Performance

 Performance depends a lot on the amount of detail in the heightmap, but here are some figures for an example heightmap of a [40x40 kilometer area centered on Mount Everest](https://i.imgur.com/1i9djJ0.jpg).
 Various heightmap resolutions and permitted max errors are shown.
 Times computed on a 2018 13" MacBook Pro (2.7 GHz Intel Core i7).